pnf/girder/README.md

 ### Notes on traversal

+#### BFS Algorithm in v1

-The Girder algorithm effectively performs a breadth-first search, with reentrant requests going to the back of the work queue.
+Girder algorithm effectively performed a breadth-first search, with reentrant requests going to the back of the work queue.
 By contrast, Doug Lea's fork-join framework does a depth-first search, pushing new requests to the top of a work stack.
 In FJ, idle workers steal jobs from the bottom of the work stack, which